tomkeus/vasp_unfold/README.md

 **NOTE 1**: no whitespace is allowed in the fractional translation generator specification.
 Also, the components can be either 0, or 1/N, where N is an integer.
 Floating point values are not allowed.

-**NOTE 2**: in case of spin polarized non-collinear calculation only spin-up and spin-down orbital weight totals will be unfolded.
-Orbital weight components for x,y and z component of spin won't be unfolded.

-**NOTE 3**: do not enable --check-mapping flag if your structure has vacancies or excess atoms, since in this case fractional translations do not map every atom onto some other atom.
+**NOTE 2**: do not enable --check-mapping flag if your structure has vacancies or excess atoms, since in this case fractional translations do not map every atom onto some other atom.

 ## Resolving the issues with the code